zhouzhihao0319/zhouzhihao.github.io/_portfolio/portfolio-1.md

        alt="Demo GIF" width="400" height="240">
 collection: portfolio
 ---
 The **Cargowise One Based Data Input Automation Tools** is a Python-based solution designed to automate the entry of shipment data into the Cargowise One logistics platform.
-By reducing manual data entry, this tool aims to enhance efficiency and minimize errors in logistics operations.
+By reducing manual data entry, this tool aims to enhance efficiency and minimize errors in logistics operations

 ### Key Features